 Will it sleep too hot?

 Foam sleeps hotter than spring.
-The 2 most best ways to reduce that heat build-up are airflow and moisture wicking.
+The two best ways to reduce that heat build-up are airflow and moisture wicking.

 Real airflow and moisture wicking technology is hard to design and expensive to produce which is why some companies tout chemical additives, blue chemical spray coatings, paraffin-soaked covers, and other concepts with no evidence that they reduce heat build-up through the night.

 Other companies use low-cost alternatives, like low-density lofty covers (pillowtops).
 While this can sleep cooler, it separates you from the memory foam and can form body indentations quickly.